 These are key frameworks that contribute to the effectiveness of the council's governance arrangements.
-Internal audit will work closely with the Council's Monitoring Officer to help facilitate the completion of the Annual Governance Statement.
+Internal audit will work closely with the Council's Monitoring Officer to help facilitate the completion of the Annual Governance Statement and undertake, where appropriate governance related audits.